patricklity/CMS-Guide-Final/Purchase Order.rst

 ------------------
 Users can select “Export for WMS” from the dropdown list of the “Tools” button, it displays the details of different Purchase Orders for WMS.

-.. list-table:: Inbound List for WMS
+.. list-table:: Inbound List for WMS Column Headings
     :widths: 10 50
     :header-rows: 1
     :stub-columns: 1